sukritishuk/ML_ZoomCamp_Article/README.md

 I used **Mean Absolute Percentage Error (MAPE)** to test predictions from the SARIMA(2,1,2)(0,0,2,7) model on the testing subset against actual values.
 It yielded a **MAPE of 12.9%** indicating thet optimal SARIMA model was only **87.1% accurate** in predicting the test set observations.
 This suggests that this model is not exceptional and could have performed better if MAPE value was much lower.

-But for starter like me and looking at the complexity in stock price movements this classical ARIMA-based model yielded a fairly decent output for Amazon time series.
+But for a starter like me and looking at the complexity in stock price movements this classical ARIMA-based model yielded a fairly decent output for Amazon time series.

 ## Time Series Forecasting -